 We see them almost every day without thinking much of them.
 Weathered by time and rendered in old-fashioned script, hand-painted signs quietly bear the marks of a fascinating history.
 What was once a common job has now become a highly specialized trade.
 Kept alive by local schools and underground enthusiasts, sign painting tells a unique story of craft struggling against technological advance—a story in which a commercial trade is transformed into a deeply personal endeavor and a tradition is recast as rebellion.
-Sign Painters, directed by Faythe Levine & Sam Macon, explores this unacknowledged art form through the stories of sign-painters from across the country.
-This documentary celebrates those rare makers pushing sign-painting into the twenty-first century.
+Sign Painters, directed by Faythe Levine & Sam Macon, explores this art form through the stories of sign-painters from across the country.
+It champions a handful of artists dedicated to this rare form of visual communication.

 Sam Macon is a filmmaker, photographer, and writer based in Los Angeles, California.
 He is the co-author and director of the documentary film and book, Sign Painters (Princeton Architectural Press, 2012 / Bond360, 2013).
 He directs documentaries, commercials, music videos, and short films and holds a BFA in film from the University of Wisconsin-Milwaukee.